AlchemicRaker/alchemy65/README.md

 * Mesen's debugger is _very particular_.
 Using Mesen's debugger _and_ the **Alchemy65** debugger (e.g. setting breakpoints in both) is prone to unexpected behaviors.
   * When **Alchemy65** launches Mesen for debugging, the debug and script windows appear.

+## Building Alchemy65

+**Alchemy65** is in the VSCode Marketplace and ready to install without having to build it.
+But if you wish to build it yourself, it is not difficult.
+The only dependency is **npm**.

+1. Clone this repository to your environment
+2. Run `npm install` in the root folder
+3. Run the extension in a new VSCode window with `F5`

 ## Release Notes

 It's here!